India's top investigators to drop coal scam case against billionaire Birla

-NEW DELHI (Reuters) - India’s Central Bureau of Investigation (CBI) said on Monday it would close a coal scam case against billionaire Kumar Mangalam Birla and a former top bureaucrat that surfaced in 2012 after a government auditor’s report.
+NEW DELHI, Aug 25 (Reuters) - India’s Central Bureau of Investigation (CBI) said on Monday it would close a coal scam case against billionaire Kumar Mangalam Birla and a former top bureaucrat that surfaced in 2012 after a government auditor’s report.

 The CBI will file a closure report on the case against Birla and former coal secretary P.C.
 Parakh very soon, CBI spokeswoman Kanchan Prasad told Reuters.